DavidN250/EmployeeAPI/README.md

 ## Installation

+### Preriquisite
+- Have xampp installed in your system (If you don't have it don't worry you can use dockerized environment)
+- Have a mailtrap account for email testing
+- Connect your PC to the internet

+### Process
 - Download this source code by clicking on Code (green button) and select Download ZIP
 - Extract the source code on your machine
 - Open code with your favourite code editor